Awards

 Innovation in Policing Award

-This award recognizes a law enforcement practitioner or an individual working in a professional, non-academic position who has made outstanding contributions to evidence-based policing or who as played an integral role in advancing the field of law enforcement and public safety in innovative ways.
+This award recognizes a law enforcement practitioner or an individual working in a professional, non-academic position, who has made outstanding contributions to evidence-based policing or who has played an integral role in advancing the field of law enforcement and public safety in innovative ways.
+This may have been accomplished through a number of methods including but not limited to the following:

 Outstanding Book Award